 MFA in Creative Writing - Admissions

 The SMC MFA program is small by design.
-In a typical year, we accept six students in each genre—Poetry, Fiction and Creative Nonfiction—for a total of 36 students in the entire program.
-By keeping our classes small and our cohorts tight-knit, we hope to foster a supportive but challenging academic environment where every student has the opportunity to find their own voice.
+In a typical year, we accept six students in each genre—Poetry, Fiction and Creative Nonfiction—for a total of around 36 students in the entire program.

-Application Information
+Application Deadline

 A complete application to the SMC MFA program contains the following elements:

-The completed online application
+- Online Application: The completed online application.

-A manuscript of your work in each genre you are applying: no more than 10 pages of poetry or 10-15 pages of creative nonfiction or fiction (fiction and creative nonfiction writing samples should be double-spaced.
+- Writing Sample: A manuscript of your work in each genre you are applying: no more than 10 pages of poetry or 10-15 pages of creative nonfiction or fiction (fiction and creative nonfiction writing samples should be double-spaced.
 All writing samples should be in 12-point font).
 Acceptable formats include .doc, .docx, or PDF.

-- A personal statement should be at least two (2) but no more than five (5) double-spaced pages.
+- Personal Statement: A personal statement should be at least two (2) but no more than five (5) double-spaced pages.
 In it, please describe in detail your background and current interests as a writer, as well as how you might contribute to our generative, inclusive community.
 If there is a particular faculty member you'd like to work with or if there is a specific reason you'd like to study at SMC, please also indicate this in your statement.
 If you're applying to two genres, please address your abilities and experiences with regard to both.
-If you would like to be considered for our Teaching Fellowships, our MARY Journal Managing Editor Fellowship, or one of our community partnerships, please express your interest in your personal statement.
+If you would like to be considered for our Teaching Fellowships, our MARY Journal Managing Editor Fellowship, or one of our community partnerships, please express your general interest in your personal statement.

-Saint Mary's College of California
+- Saint Mary's College of California

-Office of Admissions
+- Office of Admissions

-PMB 4800
+- PMB 4800

 Saint Mary’s MFA in Creative Writing deeply values the intellectual and cultural diversity that International students bring to the classroom.
 As such, we strongly encourage International students to apply to our program.